Devlet Bahçeli: Education

-He completed his primary education at 7 Ocak Primary School in his hometown of Osmaniye.
-Devlet attended secondary school with his elder brother Servet, in Adana Private Çukurova College.
+He completed his primary education in his hometown of Osmaniye.
+Devlet attended secondary school with his elder brother Servet in Adana Private Çukurova College.
 He lived with his relatives in İstanbul for his high school education and enrolled in Emirgan Akgün College.
 In his second year of high school, Bahçeli transferred to Private Ata College in Etiler and received his high school diploma from this school.
 He was accepted into Gazi University in 1967 and graduated from its Foreign Trade Department in 1971.
+Among his classmates were future political rival Kemal Kılıçdaroğlu, who Bahçeli called "my classmate" in numerous occasions and former football referee Erman Toroğlu.

 Bahçeli worked as an assistant in the department of economics at Gazi University and affiliated high schools in 1972.
 During this period he was one of the founders of the Idealist Association of Financiers and Economists, and one of the founders and chairman of the Association of University Academy and Schools Assistants (UMID-BIR).
 He also founded and was leader of the University Academy and Schools Assistantship Association (ÜNAY).
 He received his doctorate in economics from Gazi University Institute of Social Sciences and continued lecturing in the department of economic policy at the Faculty of Economics and Administrative Sciences of the same university until 1987.
 Dr. Bahçeli was also interested in Turkish history, economics, and foreign policy while working for his degree.

 Early political career

 In his youth, Bahçeli attended Alparslan Türkeş's seminars, chairman of the Republican Villagers Nation Party, the predecessor of the Nationalist Movement Party (MHP).
 While he was still a student at Gazi University in 1967, he worked as the founder and manager of the Grey Wolves.
-He served as the general secretary of the National Turkish Students' Union between 1970–1971.
+He served as the general secretary of the Turkish National Student Union between 1970 and 1971.

-After the 1980 coup Bahçeli defended executives and members of the MHP and other nationalist organizations who were imprisoned.
+After the 1980 coup, Bahçeli defended executives and members of the MHP and other nationalist organizations who were imprisoned.
 Bahçeli resigned from his teaching position in 1987, when Türkeş requested his involvement in party politics, and was elected general secretary of the Nationalist Task Party (MÇP) in their 1987 congress.
-Bahçeli served in several positions in the upper echelons of MÇP and MHP at various times.
+Bahçeli served in several positions in the upper echelons of the MÇP and the MHP at various times.

-Leader of MHP
+Leader of the MHP

-After the death of Alparslan Türkeş in May 1997 an Extraordinary Congress was held, in which Bahçeli contested Alparslan's son Tuğrul Türkeş for the chairmanship.
+After the death of Alparslan Türkeş in May 1997, an Extraordinary Congress was held, in which Bahçeli contested Alparslan's son Tuğrul Türkeş for the chairmanship.
 In the following hours of the congress, all candidates except Türkeş withdrew from the candidacy in favor of Bahçeli.
 However the congress was postponed due to a fight between the two nationalists and their supporters.
-At another extraordinary congress held in July, Devlet Bahçeli won the run-off election against Tuğrul Türkeş and was elected the new chairman of MHP.
+At another extraordinary congress held in July, Devlet Bahçeli won the run-off election against Tuğrul Türkeş and was elected the new chairman of the MHP.